storyfeet/dugi_bialan/content/from_toki_pona.md

 {{export title="Coming From Toki Pona"}}
 {{@md}}

-## If you love Toki Pona so much, why mmake a new one?
+## If you love Toki Pona so much, why make a new one?

 I have wanted to make a language like Dugi Bialan, for a long time, but I did not have the skills/knowledge needed to put it together until I found Toki Pona.
 Most notably, how simple a framework can be to still achieve soo much, and how different "morphemes" (units of meaning) can be broken up so effectively, even while being different lengths.